-His ‘Expectations – aged care’ are intended to provide residents, their whānau, facility management and staff, Parliament, and the public with an understanding of some of the matters the Chief Ombudsman considers when monitoring aged care facilities.
+The Chief Ombudsman’s ‘Expectations for the conditions and treatment of residents in health and disability facilities- aged care’ (‘Expectations – aged care’) are intended to provide residents, their whānau, facility management and staff, Parliament, and the public with an understanding of some of the matters the Chief Ombudsman considers when monitoring aged care facilities.

-These Expectations will also guide the Chief Ombudsman’s staff when conducting inspections.
-However, his inspections are not a ‘check list’ exercise and these Expectations are indicative only; they are not exhaustive.
+These expectations will also guide the Chief Ombudsman’s staff when conducting inspections.
+However, his inspections are not a ‘check list’ exercise and these expectations are indicative only; they are not exhaustive.

 This is a living document